th2-net/th2-docs/content/common/core/th2-estore.md

 ### Events

-Event is a base entity of th2.
+Event is a fundamental unit of data stored and processed by th2.
 Information, related to the work of every component, the executed tests, and the problems that happened are presented as an events hierarchy.
 Every event consists of important parts: